 Freshmen had the Tigers’ final four scores, including Trey Palmer’s 36-yard punt return for a touchdown on the first touch of his college career.

-The Demons actually led the Tigers 7-3 at the end of the first quarter when the Demons scored their first touchdown in 12 trips to LSU dating back to 1911.
+The Demons led the Tigers 7-3 at the end of the first quarter when the Demons scored their first touchdown in 12 trips to LSU dating to 1911.

 LSU quickly took the lead for good on Edwards-Helaire’s 4-yard run, but the Demons wouldn’t go away.

-They scored again on Eppler’s second touchdown pass, this time to a wide-open David Fitswater from 27 yards out on a blown coverage.
+They scored again on Eppler’s second touchdown pass, this time to a wide-open David Fitswater from 27 yards out.

-But the LSU defense shut them down and Scotty Roblow missed a 34-yard field goal.
+But the LSU defense shut them down and Scotty Roblow missed a 34-yard field goal attempt.